What is Holosomatic Breathwork?

 Inhale fully into the belly through the mouth, and relax as you exhale out through the mouth.

-Breathwork can be beneficial for anyone seeking deeper self-exploration, and can serve as an accessible gateway to experiencing an expanded state.
+Holosomatic Breathwork can be beneficial for anyone seeking deeper self-exploration, and can serve as an accessible gateway to experiencing an expanded state.
 My approach to facilitating breathwork is one of supporting self-discovery, healing, and insight.

 FAQs

-• Breathwork can be beneficial for anyone seeking deeper self-exploration and access to new dimensions of healing and self-awareness.
+• Holosomatic Breathwork can be beneficial for anyone seeking deeper self-exploration and access to new dimensions of healing and self-awareness.

-Breathwork can:
+Holosomatic Breathwork can:

 • Alleviate anxiety and depression, and reduce stress, worry, and mental rumination